 Guidelines and Standards Archives

-You may submit written comments and suggestions to FEMA electronically by sending an e-mail message to FEMA.GS@riskmapcds.com.
+Comments or suggestions concerning mapping standards and guidance may be submitted to FEMA electronically by sending an email message to FEMA.GS@riskmapcds.com.

 For More Information